sq1agency/dip-into-dev/Part 1 - Technology and Terminology/outline.md

 	* Names: Sublime, Atom, PHPStorm/WebStorm
 * Explain syntax highlighting
 [ Insert picture of the same code, but in Atom]
+* Dreamweaver, and why it's awful.
+* IDE's, what are they, and where are they used?

 ### Version Control

 * Names: Git, Mercurial, SVN, Team Foundation Server
+* Version control is an absolutely critical part when working with a team, and even though version control makes our lives easier, more people = more harder.
+* Talk about branching/branches, and why master/production dev/dev, etc.
 * Why do we need it: It makes it almost impossible to ever lose work by savings *EVERY* change to *EVERY* file in a project.
+* Talk about which branch means what, URLs, envs. etc.
 	* Want to blame someone for your project breaking over the weekend?
 Version control can do that.
 	* Want to see how something worked because someone broke it?
 Version control can do that.
 	* Want to completely undo your changes that totally worked on your local machine but totally don't work anywhere else?
 Version control can do that.